Israeli disengagement from the Gaza Strip: Gaza Strip

 On August 28, the IDF began dismantling Gush Katif's 48-grave cemetery.
 All of the bodies were removed by special teams of soldiers supervised by the Military Rabbinate and reburied in locations of their families' choosing.
 In accordance with Jewish law, all soil touching the remains was also transferred, and the dead were given second funerals, with the families observing a one-day mourning period.
 All coffins were draped in the Israeli flag on the way to reburial.
 The transfer was completed on September 1.

 The IDF also pulled out its forces in the Gaza Strip, and had withdrawn 95% of its military equipment by September 1.
 On September 7, the IDF announced that it planned to advance its full withdrawal from the Gaza Strip to September 12, pending cabinet approval.
 It was also announced that in the area evacuated in the West Bank the IDF planned to transfer all control (excluding building permits and anti-terrorism) to the PNA – the area will remain "Area C" (full Israeli control) de jure, but "Area A" (full PNA control) de facto.

-When the disengagement began, Israel had not yet decided on whether or not to withdraw from the Philadelphi Route, a narrow strip of land serving as a buffer zone along the border between the Gaza Strip and Egypt.
-Although Sharon was initially opposed to withdrawing from the Philadelphi Route, he relented after legal advisers told him that it was impossible to declare Israel had fully withdrawn from the Gaza Strip so long as it controlled the border with Egypt.
-On August 28, the Israeli government approved the Philadelphi Accord, under which Egypt, which was prohibited from militarizing the Sinai without Israeli approval as per its peace treaty with Israel, was authorized to deploy 750 border guards equipped with heavy weaponry to the Philadelphi Route.
+When the disengagement began, Israel had not yet decided on whether or not to withdraw from the Philadelphi Corridor, a narrow strip of land serving as a buffer zone along the border between the Gaza Strip and Egypt.
+Although Sharon was initially opposed to withdrawing from the Philadelphi Corridor, he relented after legal advisers told him that it was impossible to declare Israel had fully withdrawn from the Gaza Strip so long as it controlled the border with Egypt.
+On August 28, the Israeli government approved the Philadelphi Accord, under which Egypt, which was prohibited from militarizing the Sinai without Israeli approval as per its peace treaty with Israel, was authorized to deploy 750 border guards equipped with heavy weaponry to the Philadelphi Corridor.
 The agreement was approved by the Knesset on August 31.
-On September 12, the IDF withdrew all forces from the Philadelphi Route.
+On September 12, the IDF withdrew all forces from the Philadelphi Corridor.